 Our commercial success also depends upon our ability, and the ability of any third party with which we may partner, to develop, manufacture, market and sell our products, if approved, and use our patent-protected technologies without infringing the patents of third parties.
 We may not have identified all patents, published applications or published literature that affect our business by blocking our ability to commercialize our products, by preventing the patentability of one or more aspects of our products to us or our licensors, or by covering the same or similar technologies that may affect our ability to market our products.
 For example, we (or the licensor of a product to us) may not have conducted a patent clearance search sufficient to identify potentially obstructing third party patent rights.
 Moreover, patent applications in the United States are maintained in confidence for up to 18 months after their filing.
 In some cases, however, patent applications remain confidential in the U.S. Patent and Trademark Office, or the USPTO, for the entire time prior to issuance as a U.S. patent.
 Patent applications filed in countries outside of the United States are not typically published until at least 18 months from their first filing date.
 Similarly, publication of discoveries in the scientific or patent literature often lags behind actual discoveries.
-We cannot be certain that we or our licensors were the first to invent, or the first to file, patent applications covering our products.
 We also may not know if our competitors filed patent applications for technology covered by our pending applications or if we were the first to invent the technology that is the subject of our patent applications.
 Competitors may have filed patent applications or received patents and may obtain additional patents and proprietary rights that block or compete with our patents.